 In this article, you will learn how to:

-• Enable or disable system-wide MFA settings.
+- Enable or disable system-wide multi-factor authentication settings.

 At the end, you will be able to configure multi-factor authentication for your own account and other accounts, and manage multi-factor authentication on the system.